Port of Basra

 The Port of Basra, also known as Al Maqal Port, is an Iraqi port in Basra, situated on the Persian Gulf.

 Location

-The Port of Basra is a port located in downtown Basra City, Iraq, on the banks of the Shatt Al Arab River, 135 kilometers upstream from the mouth of the river, close to many of Iraq's giant oil and gas fields.
+The Port of Basra is situated in downtown Basra City, Iraq, on the banks of the Shatt Al-Arab River, approximately 135 kilometers upstream from the mouth of the river.
+The port is strategically located near several of Iraq's major oil and gas fields.

-Latitude: 30°22’ North, Longitude: 47°48’ East.
+Coordinates: Latitude: 30°22' North, Longitude: 47°48' East.

 History

 Construction

 The Port of Basra began operations in 1919, having been constructed under the aegis of the British Army, who occupied Mesopotamia during the First World War.
 Iraq's first modern port, it was intended by the British to serve as a major commercial and mercantile hub, servicing Basra itself but also acting as a valuable economic bridge between Europe and Asia.

 Iran-Iraq War

 The Port of Basra ceased to be fully operational in 1980 due to the Iran–Iraq War.
 The majority of the combat during that eight-year conflict occurred in southern Iraq along the Iranian border, where the port sustained damage from Iranian missile and artillery attacks.
 The port experienced a steady decline in operations in the ensuing years, ultimately closing in 2003.
 The Port of Basra has recently reopened and currently receives general, project, and containerized cargo.